Published at

 });

-fetch with a keepalive option has the same characteristics as sendBeacon and acts as its replacement.
+fetch with a keepalive option has the same not-cancelable characteristics as sendBeacon and can act as its replacement.
+But it has the advantage that it's more flexible than sendBeacon.
+You're not limited to POST requests and can add headers if you want to.
+Nice!

 Don't confuse the keepalive fetch attribute with the Keep-Alive HTTP header.